replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/01-introduction/assignment.md

   * A trial or dev license for your application so you can install it for yourself
 * **Outcomes**:
   * You will be able to determine if the problem is in your application, in Kubernetes, or in the infrastructure environment
-  * You will be ready to use Replicated's Support Bundle features to diagnose first-line issues in end-user environments
   * You will reduce escalations and expedite time to remediate for such issues

 The environment is prepped for an *embedded cluster* installation.